In this article:

 - Credit Score: Credit score is a critical parameter in securing a home loan.
 A credit check run by a lender gets recorded as an enquiry in a borrower’s credit file.
 Multiple enquiries could adversely impact your score.
 On the other hand, checks run by mortgage brokers do not get recorded as an enquiry and therefore leave no footprint.
 So, if you are doing some research and exploring your options, using a broker will ensure that there is no impact on your credit score.

 - Convenience: In addition to accessing multiple products at one single point, mortgage brokers are also a lot more flexible in terms of work timings.
-While in case of a direct lender, you are restricted to the lender’s office timings and location, with a broker you could request for a meeting after work hours at a location convenient to you.
+While in the case of a direct lender, you are restricted to the lender’s office timings and location, with a broker you could request a meeting after work hours at a location convenient to you.

 - Usually free: As mentioned earlier, a mortgage broker earns a commission from the lender for every loan settled and generally charges clients no fees.
 Some rare exceptions include very complex application processes or loan amounts less than $200,000.